Internal Masthead Image

 Adding renewable energy – most commonly solar – is an excellent way to reduce reliance on fossil fuels.
 But not every roof or site is ideal for solar panels, and integrating them into the home’s architecture takes careful planning.

-Our approach is to assess the feasibility of solar or other systems early in the site analysis process, so they feel like a natural extension of your home rather than an afterthought.
+At SCA, our approach is to assess the feasibility of solar or other systems early in the site analysis process, so they feel like a natural extension of your home rather than an afterthought.

 5. Sustainable materials and finishes